WSU-kduncan/cicd-ToddJewellMyers/README.md

 ## Part 2

-* to create a dockerhub public repo you need to
+* To create a dockerhub public repo you need to create an account verify you email address then go to repository tab click create repository give the new repo a name and keep it public the repo is now created on docker hub. then on terminal use docker login --username jewell88 and then enter password.

+*

+## Part 3

+*